 “I love that feeling when you click on the “book now” button and from that moment this “secretly” guards you against all the negative and routine-related stuff in your life.”

 Of course, I was worried should I travel or not.
 Pregnancy makes you an extremely worried person – suddenly, you have to be responsible for a brand new human being and you still don’t feel totally responsible for yourself.
 “You shouldn’t go,” my mom said right after I had told her.
 She was worried, but she always worries about as all moms do, that’s why I told her about our trip to Indonesia with 6 months old Nina only on the day of the departure.

 I was quite an active and inspired pregnant woman, so I decided to have my first try of travelling while being pregnant by going to Ireland (Riga to Dublin takes 3h 20m) in early spring.
 I had talked to my friends who were travelling pregnant (hi, Lucy), asked for a “permission” from my doctor, read some encouraging articles titled something like Pregnancy is not a disease and 10 things you should know if you are travelling pregnant.

 They say the best time to travel while pregnant is the second trimester.
 It’s actually the best time to do anything while being pregnant.
-I got a certificate from my doctor that gives an airline a hope that labour is not going to start during the flight.
-Starting from 28th week many airlines require such a document.
-Most of them don't accept women to fly who are over 36 weeks pregnant.
-There were cases when babies who had been born on board got free travel for life ticket with the respective airlines (applause to Jet Airways and AirAsia), but there are no guarantees and the aircraft isn’t the best delivery room, so don’t take it as a life hack.
+I got a certificate from my doctor that gives an airline a hope that labor is not going to start during the flight.
+Starting from the 28th week many airlines require such a document.
+Most of them don’t accept women to fly who are over 36 weeks pregnant.
+There were cases when babies who had been born on board got free travel for life tickets with the respective airlines (applause to Jet Airways and AirAsia), but there are no guarantees and the aircraft isn’t the best delivery room, so don’t take it as a life hack.